praetoria/mittn/README_scanner.md

 - A properly installed intercepting proxy.

-- The test driver is Behave.
-Behave runs BDD test cases described in Gherkin, a BDD language.
-Changes to your tests would be likely to be made to the Gherkin files that have a .feature suffix.
-Behave can emit JUnit XML test result documents.
-This is likely to be your preferred route of getting the test results into Jenkins.
+- The tests are written in Python by using functions imported from Mittn.
+Any printing or outputting of results has to be done by you in the script using the results provided by the MittnScanner plugin.

 - New findings are added into an SQL database, which holds the information about known false positives, so that they are not